lhcb/starterkit-lessons/_episodes/01b-docker.md

 * Fuse: You should have a very recent version of Fuse (or OSXFuse on MacOS)
 * CVMFS: you should have access to /cvmfs/lhcb.cern.ch.
 On a Mac you will need [OSXFuse](http://osxfuse.github.io/) and [CernVM-FS](http://cernvm.cern.ch/portal/filesystem/cvmfs-2.3) (possibly a pre-release of 2.3.3 if you are on MacOS Sierra).

-If you cannot get Docker or CVMFS running, you can use the CernVM-based approach described later in the page.

 > ## Mounting cvmfs manually
 >
 > If you want to mount CVMFS manually, such as for accessing it for other tasks, this is how you can do that: